Billy Bragg: The Folk-Punk Icon Who Fused Music with Politics

 Share

-Billy Bragg’s Early Albums: A Mix of Punk Energy and Folk Roots
+Early Days: Punk Energy Meets Folk Roots

-A Look at Billy Bragg's Studio Albums
+Exploring Billy Bragg’s Studio Albums

 - Life's a Riot with Spy vs Spy (1983)